Different Type Of Roofing Materials

 3. Solar Tiles

-Solar tiles are new to the world of roofing and are generally suitable for new-build properties or renovation homes.
-These tiles are just like mini solar panels that are installed on the traditional roof tiles.
+Solar tiles are new to the world of roofing and are generally suitable for new-build properties or renovated homes.
+These tiles are just like mini solar panels that are installed on traditional roof tiles.
 The biggest advantage of solar tiles is their aesthetics, but you do need to replace them every 30 years or so.

 Solar Tiles